huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 The things to point out about this Tasks directive are:

   + `restrict: 'E'` - Restrict is the way we define how we declare the Tasks directive in the DOM.
+It accepts 3 different values and all the possible combinations of the 3 values.
     * A - matches attribute name - `<div tasks></div>`
     * E - matches element name - `<tasks></tasks>`
     * C - matches class name - `<div class="tasks"></div>`
-  + **link function** - This is often a debate in Angular 1, should we use link or controller.
+  + `link: function()` - This is often a debate in Angular 1, should we use link or controller in our directive.
+I typically follow the following rules.
     * link - This is rendered after the directive is cloned and typically used for behavior oriented things on the directive.
     * controller - Typically used if another directive needs to talk to it.